AscendEX (BitMax) Token (BTMX) Trading 15.5% Higher Over Last 7 Days

-AscendEX (BitMax) Token (CURRENCY:BTMX) traded down 25.3% against the U.S. dollar during the 1-day period ending at 13:00 PM Eastern on July 29th.
-AscendEX (BitMax) Token has a total market capitalization of $1.32 billion and $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.
-One AscendEX (BitMax) Token coin can currently be purchased for about $2.00 or 0.00003550 BTC on popular exchanges.
-During the last week, AscendEX (BitMax) Token has traded 15.5% higher against the U.S. dollar.
+AscendEX (BitMax) Token (CURRENCY:BTMX) traded down 25.3% against the dollar during the one day period ending at 10:00 AM Eastern on July 30th.
+One AscendEX (BitMax) Token coin can now be purchased for about $2.00 or 0.00003550 BTC on major exchanges.
+During the last seven days, AscendEX (BitMax) Token has traded 15.5% higher against the dollar.
+AscendEX (BitMax) Token has a total market cap of $1.32 billion and $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.